 And there are even more stations.
 The Flavor Frenzy kept the kids busy for awhile.
 It included empty containers of flavoring that they pretended to pour into mixers to create ice cream blends.

-There was a packaging area (I’m not sure of the name) where, with adult help, they could create a design and name for an ice cream blend.
+There was a packaging area where, with adult help, they could create a design and name for an ice cream blend.
 A small room with fans blowing cold air demonstrated the freezing process.
 And a popular part of the tour was the on-air area where guests can make their own commercial.

 The whole tour took about an hour and kept the kids engaged the entire time.
 We did keep them moving at a fairly moderate pace, so it could take even longer if you wanted to spend more time.